-- promote and require (in absence of good reason not to) the use of internationally accepted standards that minimize duplicative certification and testing of products;
+- promotes and require (in absence of good reason not to) the use of internationally accepted standards that minimize duplicative certification and testing of products;

-- improve transparency with respect to standards and regulatory development by ensuring that SMEs have access to information, such as laws, regulations and administrative rulings, that can affect trade;
+- improves transparency with respect to standards and regulatory development by ensuring that SMEs have access to information, such as laws, regulations and administrative rulings, that can affect trade;

-- encourage cooperation in bilateral, regional and multilateral forums on ways to promote increased transparency;
+- encourages cooperation in bilateral, regional and multilateral forums on ways to promote increased transparency;

-- promote quality management system guidelines for the regulation of medical devices and pharmaceutical products to facilitate safe bilateral trade in those products; and
+- promotes quality management system guidelines for the regulation of medical devices and pharmaceutical products to facilitate safe bilateral trade in those products; and

 Increased Access for Services and Improved Temporary Entry

-The Agreement will also provide preferential access for Canadian independent professionals, such as architects, engineers and management consultants, as well as broader coverage for Canadian firms sending professionals to South Korea to fulfill service contracts, for instance in the science, engineering or information technology fields.
+The Agreement also provides preferential access for Canadian independent professionals, such as architects, engineers and management consultants, as well as broader coverage for Canadian firms sending professionals to South Korea to fulfill service contracts, for instance in the science, engineering or information technology fields.

-These temporary-entry provisions are the most ambitious that South Korea has ever negotiated, which will give an advantage to Canadian SMEs over their U.S. and EU competitors.
+These temporary-entry provisions are the most ambitious that South Korea has ever negotiated, which gives an advantage to Canadian SMEs over their U.S. and EU competitors.

 South Korea: Gateway to Other Asian Markets